Communist Party of India (Marxist): Politburo members

-The 23rd party congress newly inducts Ramchandra Dome, Ashok Dhawale and A. Vijayraghavan into the Politburo.

-General Secretary
+General Secretaries

 Article XV, Section 15 of the party constitution says:

 "No person can hold the position of the General Secretary for more than three full terms.
 Full term means the period between two Party Congresses.
 In a special situation, a person who has completed three full terms as General Secretary may be re-elected for a fourth term provided it is so decided by the Central Committee with a three-fourth majority.
 But in no case can that person be elected again for another term in addition to the fourth term."